Arshukla13/Assignment_Getting-Cleaning-Data/README.md

-We then renamed the activity codes to activity names We then renamed the variables of this data-set to more descriptive labels We then calculated the average of all these variables for each user for each activity & written the output to a text file
+We then renamed the activity codes to activity names We then renamed the variables of this data-set to more descriptive labels We then calculated the average of all these variables for each user for each activity & written the output to a text file In last step we used the view command to view this same dataset in R console to ensure it is a tidy data-set

 Detailed Explanation: